 and you start dreaming like a veteran: vinyl seats, stolen bases,

 reasons to play when your shoulder’s sore—

 on those nights, the bus window is your long-lost love.

 Out this window, three small boys are playing stickball

 with an old tin can, and a woman’s sweeping her porch

 with a homemade broom, and a jackrabbit’s running away.

 And I want to wake you up so you can see it go by:

 fast as an eye-blink, fast as pitch.

-Chiyuma Elliot is a professor in the African American Studies department at UC Berkeley.
+Chiyuma Elliott is a professor in the African American Studies department at UC Berkeley.
 The poem “for Satchel Paige” has been previously published in Elliot’s book of poems, “California Winter League.”